Yohh/unknown-vale/docs/game_design/player_base.md

 - The player can buy new nests with gold if his level is high enough
 - The player can buy new random cards with gold (the price increases with the number of cards bought)
 - The player can't see the opponent's nest(s)

+### Resources

+- **Gold**: The player's gold amount, it is used to buy new mines and new cards.
+Units in the base cost gold each day, the player can't have a negative gold amount.
+If the player's gold amount becomes null, units in the base will suffer hunger.
+- **Level**: The player's level, it is used to unlock new nests and new units.
+The player can't have a negative level amount.
+- **Experience**: The player's experience amount, it is used to level up.
+The player can't have a negative experience amount.

+### Friendship and alliances

+The player can send friendship requests to other players, if the request is accepted, the player can see the friend's base and send him messages.
+The player can also create alliances with other players, if the alliance is accepted, the player can see the ally's base and send him messages.
+The player can't see the opponent's base unless he is a friend or an ally.

+- **Friendship**: Friends can trade cards and gold, they can also send messages to each other.
+A friend can use his spells to help the other (eg. cure his units) one time per day.

+- **Alliance**: Allies can trade cards and gold, they can also send messages to each other.
+An alliance brings the ability to have a common storage where the players can store a limited amount of cards and gold, they can also use their spells to help each other (eg. cure their units) at any time.
+The common storage is available every time, even if a player is offline.
+Every new player in th alliance have instant access to the common storage.
+This storage can be upgraded with gold.